Choosing Fabric for Plus-Sized Designs

 Rayon— One of the oldest synthetic fibers is rayon, which was first made from the cellulose in wood pulp in 1889 as a substitute for silk, linen, wool, and cotton.
 It was widely used during and after both WWI and WWII when sources for natural fibers were disrupted.
 Rayon fabrics are strong when dry but weak when wet.
 They are breathable, resist abrasion, and drape attractively.
 They also shrink when laundered, and most wrinkle very badly.

-Since many fabrics labeled "rayon" do not specify what type of rayon, it's sometimes hard to guess how they will perform.
+Since many fabrics labeled “rayon” do not specify what type of rayon, it’s sometimes hard to guess how they will perform.
 When in doubt, buy 1/4 yard and preshrink the swatch before you buy more.
 A crisp, tweedy suiting may work fine if it is underlined and dry-cleaned, but it could change to a wrinkly, soft, gauzy mess after washing.
+Viscose rayon tends to wrinkle the most of all the rayon manufacturing processes.
+Cuprammonium rayon uses copper compounds to dissolve the cellulose; it is a relatively finer fiber that is crisper and more drapable, launders more easily, and does not wrinkle as much as viscose rayon.
+Bemberg lining fabrics are an example of this type of rayon.
+Polynosic rayon is completely washable and has a hand similar to high quality cotton.
+Tencel is a trade name for a rayon similar to polynosic rayon, which is manufactured by a fairly new process in the United States.

 Acetate— Acetate was also developed as a silk substitute; it is often used for bridal, evening, and lining fabrics.
 It is also a cellulosic fiber made by dissolving cellulose from wood pulp in acetone.
 That’s why acetate will dissolve in acetone nail polish remover.
 Acetate is usually dry-cleaned and may water-spot from perspiration or during steam pressing from errant drips.
 However, it is lustrous and crisp, comfortable and breathable, so it is an excellent choice for plus-sized eveningwear and linings.